-All students living inside the zone and wanting to enrol are guaranteed a place at the school.
+All students living inside their home zone and wanting to enrol are guaranteed a place at school.
 Students living outside the zone can apply to enrol but their enrolment depends on out-of-zone places being available.
+If a state school has an enrolment scheme, it will have a home zone.

-A home zone is a clearly defined geographical area around a school, with its boundaries indicated by street names and numbers or other geographical features.
-The home zone is usually presented both as a map, and described in a way that makes it easy to identify any address as being inside or outside the zone.
+Usually presented both as a map, and described in a way that makes it easy to identify any address as being inside or outside the zone.

-Home zones help Boards of Trustees to prevent overcrowding and at the same time help guarantee local students a place at their local school.
+Prevent overcrowding and at the same time help guarantee local students a place at their local school.
 These are both requirements under the Education Act.

 Balance student populations across local networks of schools, and the use of space and capacity within them.